CIROH-UVM/training-git-introduction/Introduction_to_GIT.md

   * `git push origin master`
   * `git push --dry-run`   will prepare the push, generate any messages, but make no changes
 * git pull
+  * Updates Your Local Repository Will All The Changes From The Remote Copy
+* git rebase
+	* Updates Your Local Branch With Updates From Parent Branch
+	* Conflicts Merged Locally Prior To Any Push Of Of Your New Content

 ## Content History
 * git log
+	* Scrollable History of All Commits to a Repository
 * git tag
   * `git tag`   list of all defined tags
   * `git tag -l "partial*"`  list tags matching a wildcarded name